 - Applications that are meant for testing environments.

-Businesses also have the option to decide whether they would manage their Cloud infrastructure themselves or hire a Managed Service Provider (MSP) and outsource it to them, instead.
+Businesses also have the option to decide whether they would manage their Cloud infrastructure themselves or hire a managed it services provider (MSP) and outsource it to them, instead.
 Businesses that opt for Public Cloud are usually the ones that need to bring their services to market fast and economically.
 In addition, Public Cloud can give Small businesses a great opportunity to compete with bigger players in the market by matching their deployment speeds.

 Private Cloud: Also known as Internal or Corporate Cloud, it is a Cloud model that is similar to Public Cloud sharing common benefits like scalability and self-service, but with proprietary architecture.
 Private Cloud is easily configured for host applications, similar to in-house / on-premise solutions.
 Unlike Public Cloud, the Private Cloud is deployed for a single operation.
 If businesses are planning to opt for Private Cloud, there are some factors they should consider: